Ashley Rakahuri Regional Park: Geography and ecology

 The regional park an area Ashley River / Rakahuri and Okuku River, including pine forest blocks and mixed stands of exotic trees like willows and poplar.
 Pockets of native vegetation are gradually being restored.

 Ashley River is steeper than other braided rivers in New Zealand, moving large amounts of sediment.

 History

 Ashley River has a history of flooding.
 It breached its stopbanks in 1953 next to the Rangiora Traffic Bridge, causing flooding in Rangiora, Kaiapoi, Woodend and Waikuku causing large amounts of damage.
 River engineering and protection work has been carried out since then to prevent similar flooding events.
 The land of the Ashley Rakahuri Regional Park was vested in Environment Canterbury to protect that work.

+The first areas of the regional park were formally opened on 14 October 2012.

 In July 2020, Environment Canterbury felled 500 trees in the reserve without community consultation.

 In January 2021, a group of motorcyclists and four-wheel-drivers rode through a colony of nesting black-billed gulls in the park, killing several rare birds.

 In June 2021, parts of the park were closed due to flooding.